-There are 165 practicing physicians in the county with virtually every speciality represented.
+There are 165 practicing physicians in the county with virtually every specialty represented.
 An efficient medical examiner service for investigating sudden and unattended deaths is part of a state-wide system.
 Washington County Hospital, the only general hospital in the county, has 415 beds.
 It serves as the medical center for the surrounding area so that few local residents go elsewhere for treatment.
-Most of the residents who are hospitalized elsewhere go to one of six hospitals in adjacent counties.
+However, several patients admitted initially with an eligible ICD code to Washington County Hospital are subsequently transferred to the following Washington, D.C., and Baltimore hospitals, which are therefore also included in surveillance: Georgetown University Hospital, George Hospital, Washington Hospital Center, University of Maryland Hospital and Johns Hopkins Hospital.
 Western Maryland Center, a state rehabilitation hospital, and a private psychiatric hospital, Brook Lane Center, are the other two hospitals in the county.
 It is estimated that 95 percent of non-fatal MIs are hospitalized in Washington County Hospital.
 Washington County Health Department provides clinic and home nursing services to the community.
 The Department also houses the Training Center for Public Health Research which acts as the custodian of death certificates for the county.
 The Training Center also keeps a current file of obituaries.

-2.4 Central Agencies
+2.3 Central Agencies

-In addition to the four field centers described above, the ARIC study includes seven central agencies.
-The protocols for the procedures performed by each of these agencies are contained in separate manuals: clinical chemistry (Manual 10), hemostasis (Manual 9), lipids, (Manual 8), electrocardiograms (Manual 5), pulmonary function (Manual 4), ultrasound (Manual 6), and quality control (Manual 12).
+In addition to the four field centers described above, the ARIC study includes ten central agencies.
+The protocols for the procedures performed by each of these agencies are contained in separate manuals: echocardiography (Manual 15), retinal photography (Manual 14), magnetic resonance imaging (Manual 13), clinical chemistry (Manual 10), hemostasis (Manual 9), lipids (Manual 8), electrocardiography (Manual 5), pulmonary function (Manual 4), ultrasound (Manual 6), and quality control (Manual 12).
 The role of these agencies is summarized in this section.

-2.4.1 Central Clinical Chemistry Laboratory
+2.3.1 Central Clinical Chemistry Laboratory

-The clinical chemistry measurements performed by the Central Clinical Chemistry Laboratory are: glucose, creatinine, urea, calcium, magnesium, sodium, potassium, phosphorus, total protein, albumin, uric acid, and insulin (Table 5).
+The clinical chemistry measurements performed at exam one by the Central Clinical Chemistry Laboratory were: glucose, creatinine at exam one, urea, calcium, magnesium, sodium, potassium, phosphorus, total protein, albumin, uric acid, and insulin (Table 5).
 The determinations are made on frozen sera for all cohort participants which are shipped from the Field Centers.
 The analytical methods and quality control programs (both internal and external) follow those of the University of Minnesota Hospital Laboratories.
 In addition, blind replicate samples are submitted by the Field Centers as an additional means of monitoring laboratory performance.

-2.4.2 Central Hemostasis Laboratory
+2.3.2 Central Hemostasis Laboratory